Network 10: Logo and identity history

 From 1964 to 1984 Network Ten's four stations – ATV-0/ATV-10 Melbourne, TEN-10 Sydney, TVQ-0 Brisbane and SAS-10 Adelaide – used different logos to identify themselves.
 There had also been a number of network-wide logos used from the mid-1960s through to the early 1980s.

 By late-1985 ATV-10, SAS-10 and TEN-10 were all using the same logo – a circle with "TEN" in the centre, somewhat in the style of a neon sign.
-This logo had been introduced by TEN-10 on 16 January 1983, was adopted by ATV-10 in June 1984 and by SAS-10 in November 1985.
+This logo had been introduced by TEN-10 on 16 January 1983, was adopted by ATV-10 in June 1984 and by SAS-10 in October 1985.
 The logo was also similar to the new logo adopted by Brisbane's TVQ-0 in April 1983, when that station became branded as TV0 – a neon sign-style circle with "TV" in the centre.

 Kicking off several years of branding upheaval, on 24 January 1988 ATV-10, ADS-10 and TEN-10 all adopted the "X TEN" logo, followed by Perth's NEW-10 when the station launched in May of that year, and finally TVQ-0 on 10 September, when the station changed frequency and became TVQ-10.
 On 23 July 1989, the network rebranded again to "10 TV Australia".

 On 13 January 1991, the network introduced a new logo featuring a lowercase "ten" in a circle; four variations of this logo would appear over the next 27 years.
-The first version consisted of a white, silver or metallic ring enclosing a blue circle with "ten" in yellow lower case text.
+The first version consisted of a white, silver or metallic ring enclosing a blue circle with "ten" in yellow lowercase text.
 A revision of the logo with a yellow ring was introduced with the "Give Me Ten" ident campaign in 1995, but the white/silver/metallic ring was reintroduced with the network's 1997 idents.
 It was not until 1 October 1999 when the "Electric" ident was launched that the ring became yellow permanently.

-In January 2008, the logo was enhanced for HD with a glossy "ball" effect similar to the logo of American network ABC.
+On 16 December 2007, the logo was enhanced for HD with a glossy "ball" effect similar to the logo of the American network ABC.
 On 22 June 2013, the logo changed again, when the ring and lettering became blue as well.

 On 31 October 2018, Ten unveiled a completely new logo, in its first major rebranding since 1991.
 The new branding replaced the "ten" wordmark with a numeric 10 in a circle.
-The "10" used in the logo is similar to those of American local TV stations WBNS-TV and WTSP.
-Coincidentally, the stations are affiliates of the CBS television network in the U.S., albeit as affiliates owned by Tegna Inc. as opposed to owned-and-operated stations part of CBS Television Stations.
+On 30 June 2025, 10 simplified their logo by dropping the long-familiar circle in place of a circle-free 10 logo, previously used only sparingly across the network, as the primary logo.
+This occurred in conjunction with the rebranding of 10 Comedy and 10 Drama.